Sunrun solar lease contracts: What to watch out for

 Electricity rate assumptions for PPAs

 You can use the U.S. Energy Information Administration, a federally funded energy statistics and analysis resource, to get an idea of what sort of rate increase to expect in your state.
-The EIA has information about historical per-kWh rate increases, as well as projections for future electricity rates.
+The EIA has information about historical per-kWh rate increases and projections for future electricity rates.
 Double-check the EIA's predictions for your area to ensure they’re similar to the rates in your Sunrun offer.
 Additionally, confirm that the electric bill information is accurate for your home.
-Don't be afraid to ask clarifying questions to ensure your final quote is correct.
+Don't hesitate to ask clarifying questions to ensure your final quote is correct.

 Understanding how much electricity your panels will generate and how much you may still need to buy from your utility can help you confirm that your system is the right size for your home.